somework/cqrs/README.md

 message-specific serializer services inside `map`.
 The buses check for message-specific serializers first, then fall back to the type default and finally to the global default.

+`metadata` controls which `MessageMetadataStamp` gets appended to dispatched messages.
+The bundle defaults to generating random correlation identifiers via `RandomCorrelationMetadataProvider`.
+Override the per-type `default` or configure `map` entries when you need deterministic IDs for specific messages.

 `dispatch_modes` lets you pick whether commands and events run on their synchronous or asynchronous Messenger buses when callers omit the `DispatchMode`